logo2

 Most soda/mineral water bottlers in the Copper Country were small and often short-lived operations.
 The Hancock City Bottling Works had only two known bottles, but surprisingly it existed for at least six years.
 Its proprietor was Henry H. Saam (1).

 On 09 May 1906, the newspaper announced Saam's plans to start a pop factory (10).
 He had secured the basement of the Crawford building on the corner of Hancock St. and Ravine St., ordered the necessary machinery, and engaged experienced men to manufacture all kinds of soft drinks (10).
-The "Hancock City Bottling Works" started selling product on 09 Jun 1906 and additional equipment was expected to arrive during the week (9).
+On 09 Jun 1906, the "Hancock City Bottling Works" started selling its product and additional equipment was expected to arrive during the week (9).
 The bottling works apparently moved, because the 1907 directory listed him as proprietor of "City Bottling Works" at 738 Hancock St. with his residence being at the same address (1).
 The 1907 Sanborn map showed the bottling works housed in a building at the rear of the lot in a residential area.

 Sanborn map - Nov 1907